 - Click Advanced (located in the bottom-right of the pop-up window).

-- Select Eduroam and click the minus sign.
+- Select the network you want to forget and click the minus sign.
 Then, click OK.

 - At the top-right, click on Turn Wifi Off and then click Apply.
 Click on Turn Wifi On and reconnect.